 The most basic function of a GPS is to listen for GPS satellite signals and report their locations back over the cellular network.
 Every GPS tracker is equipped with a tiny satellite antenna and radio to listen for location data.
 The job of the tracker is to report this data back over the cellular network.
 When this location information gets reported back, your mobile phone or computer displays the most recent position.
 The entire transaction of gathering location data, connecting to a cellular tower and reporting it out our server takes just an instant.

 We do not yet have the technology to efficiently create GPS trackers the size of darts or quarters.
 The battery requirements still keep our GPS trackers at about the size of a deck of cards.
-Although there are smaller devices, like the Qbit, the trade-off is a smaller battery and shorter battery life.
+Although there are smaller devices, like the Talkie Tracker, the trade-off is a smaller battery and shorter battery life.
 The battery life depends on a few factors as well, such as the interval between the device reporting, how much time it spends on call while you use the audio feature, and how often it moves.
 Some devices can go into a sleep mode to prolong the battery life.
 This means that while they are asleep, they will not be reporting on their location or status unless they are woken up manually or on a predetermined schedule.
-For example, while in standby mode the Asset Tracker 4 has a battery life of 5 years.
+For example, when reporting only once per day, the Protect Plus can last for 18 months on one charge.

 In our day to day, it is not uncommon to use GPS technology for navigation, and sometimes even entertainment.
 There are however, a number of things that GPS is used for in terms of business and personal application.
 GPS can be used to track assets such as vehicles, trailers, hardware, machinery, packages and more thus adding an extra layer of security from being lost or theft stolen.
 They can also be use to coordinate fleets of vehicles, keeping track of their route and where they have been.